thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 10. Final steps

-After summarizing the data, I determines that the data began arriving on different days for not only differnt users, but even within different event classes for the same user.
+After summarizing the data, I determines that the data began arriving on different days for not only different users, but even within different event classes for the same user.

 I did a bit more cleanup (removed the `<field>=`), get a list of all days for each line using the datamash `collapse` aggregator, etc...